shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 # Getting alcohol vendors from OSM
 As highlighted in a [previous post](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/), getting data from OSM is quite easy with the Overpass API.
-For this analysis, 'shop', 'amenity' and 'building' entities with the tags 'alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine' and 'supermarket' were extracted from OSM.
+For this analysis, *'shop', 'amenity' and 'building'* entities with the tags *'alcohol', 'pub', 'bar', 'beverages', 'biergarten', 'wine' and 'supermarket'* were extracted from OSM.
 The key difference to the fuel stations analysis is that we have to extend the query to deal with both nodes _and_ ways.
 For a complete dataset of alcohol vendors, we need two queries since the results are different for nodes and ways.

-Following the data extraction we have to:
-- Process ways as polygons and then reduce to POIs
-- Label nodes as POIs
-- Join the two datasets together

 There is a reasonable probability that we have a small number of duplicates - where the same place has been annotated as both a way and a node.
 However, for the first pass of the analysis, I'm going to assume that these are negligible.
 De-duplication will be a part of a more polished, future analysis.

+Following the data extraction from OSM, we have to reduce both nodes and ways as POIs (Points of Interest):
+- Save the geolocation of nodes
+- Process ways as polygons and then reduce to a single geolocation
+- Join the two datasets together

 ## Nodes
+The nodes dataset is quite simple.
+We can easily pull out the geolocation columns.

 <div>
 <style scoped>
     .dataframe tbody tr th:only-of-type {